 Recorded Top Speed: 2,681 km/h or 1,665 mph

-The aircraft featured a powerful but unreliable single Tumansky R-15 turbojet engine (later used in MiG-25).
-Nevertheless, it allowed the aircraft to reach airspeeds of 2,681 kilometers per hour.
-However, the record carried out by the Ye-152 is registered under a false name of Ye-166.
+The aircraft had a potent yet unreliable single Tumansky R-15 turbojet engine, which was later used in the MiG-25.
+Despite its unreliability, this engine enabled the aircraft to reach speeds of 2,681 kilometers per hour.
+Interestingly, the record achieved by the Ye-152 is officially recorded under the incorrect name Ye-166.

 MiG-25 | Image Courtesy: Dmitry A. Mottl/ Wikimedia Commons